zwang695/alexa-skills-list/README.md

 ## [ISS Sighter](skills/iss-sighter)

-*Alexa, ask the space station when it is visible from Gaithersburg Maryland*
+*Alexa, ask the space station to give me visibility for Gaithersburg Maryland*

-Provides sighting information for the next time the International Space Station  is visible from certain locations in the United States.
+Provides sighting information for the next time the International Space Station is visible from certain locations around the world.

 ***